Home Remedies To Relieve Children's Hard Stool Issues

 Q: My baby cries and strains during potty - what should I do?

 A: First, try the bicycle leg exercise and tummy massage.
-Offer diluted prune juice if baby is 4+ months.
-If baby is on solids, increase papaya and reduce bananas/rice.
+If your baby is on solids (6+ months), increase papaya and reduce bananas/rice.
+Diluted prune juice can sometimes help, but only if your pediatrician has advised it — it is not recommended on your own in the first year.
 If crying is severe or there’s blood, see your doctor.

 Q: Is green poop a sign of constipation?